rycharlind/PVNetworking/README.md

 PVNetworking is an easy to use networking library for iOS.
 It's built on top of the Parse framework and is used for integrating videos from Parse.com into your app.

-PVNetworking has a well designed modular architecture that utlizes iOS Category classes easily allowing you to add videos to an AVPlayer object in one line of code.
+It has a well designed modular architecture that utlizes asyncronous web requests and file caching methods.
+By harnessing iOS Category classes, it allows apps to efficiently display videos from the web inside an AVPlayer object.

 ```objective-c
 [cell.avPlayer setVideoWithObject:object forFieldName:@"video"];
 ```

 ## Dependent Frameworks
 PVNetworking is dependent on the Parse Framework.
-You must incldue this into your project before using this library.
+You must incldue this framework into your project before using the library.
 You can download the Parse framework from the following link:  https://www.parse.com/apps/quickstart

 ## Add to your Project
 Simply download the zip file and drag and drop the PVNetworking directory into your project.
 Next make sure that the implemantation files have been added to your Compile Sources.
 To do this, select your proect file, select your Target, go into Build Phases, and expand the Compile Sources section.
-If you do not see the PVNetworking (.m) file, click the plus button to add them.
+If you do not see the PVNetworking (.m) files, click the plus button to add them.

 Once you have the library added, simply add the AVPlayer+PVNetworking.h file to the view controller you will be displaying